 The roots of NDSU's mascot, Thundar, can be traced back to 1922.
 In late February 1922, the nickname of the NDAC collegiate teams went from the “Aggies” to the “Bison.”
 From the mid-1960s on, a “Bison Mascot” of some sort was being used at various athletic contest or pep rallies.
 It wasn't until 1991 when Thundar officially became the mascot name.

 1890 - The institution was founded as North Dakota Agricultural College (NDAC) as the research land-grant institution for the state of North Dakota.

 1891 - The first permanent building on campus was Old Main (at the time known as College Hall).
-Construction of the lower levels were completed by the end of 1891 and on January 3, 1892, the institution enrolled 123 students for the term.
+Construction of the lower levels was completed by the end of 1891, and on January 3, 1892, the institution enrolled 123 students for the term.

-1907 - Due to ill feelings, all athletic events between NDAC & the University of North Dakota (UND) are cancelled.
-3 years later, in 1910, athletic events between NDAC & UND resumed.
+1907 - Due to ill feelings, all athletic events between NDAC and the University of North Dakota (UND) are cancelled.
+Three years later, in 1910, athletic events between NDAC and UND resumed.

-1960 - NDAC succeeded in a four decade struggle to change its name.
-It became North Dakota State University, a name that reflected the reflect the increasing field of study breadth of the institution.
+1960 - NDAC succeeded in a four-decade struggle to change its name.
+It became North Dakota State University, a name that reflected the increasing field of study breadth of the institution.

 Music recorded by the North Dakota State University Gold Star Marching Band

 On Bison carry the fight,

 Words by A.E.
 Minard